Jinichi Kawakami

 Jinichi Kawakami (川上仁一) b.
 1949, head of Banke Shinobinoden, is the last sōke and only heir to authentic ninjutsu.
 He says he is the 21st head of the Koga Ban family (Iga and Koga Ninjutsu), a mercenary, and the honorary director of the Iga-ryu Ninja Museum.
 In 2011, he was specially appointed a professor at Mie University to research ninjutsu at the university's research cooperation center.

-Kawakami boasts no ninja bloodline of his own, but says he learned his art as a boy from a man named Masado (Masazo) Ishida, a medicine peddler claiming to be one of the last remaining ninjutsu practitioners alive.
+Kawakami is not of a ninja bloodline of his own, but says he learned his art as a boy from a man named Masado (Masazo) Ishida, a medicine peddler claiming to be one of the last remaining ninjutsu practitioners alive.
 According to Japan Times, "Kawakami has something most other ninja claimants do not — an earnest combination of humility and scholarship.
 Not to mention some highly polished martial arts skills of his own."
 He is also a former trained engineer.